 Music Blog Premiere is a buzzword in the music PR space.
 Many musicians want to get their tracks premiered on music blogs.
 If you take a spin around top music blogs you’ll see exclusive music blog premieres pop up in headlines quite a bit.
-An amended version of this blog post can be found in Ariel’s upcoming book The Ultimate Guide to Music Publicity, available for pre-order now!
+An amended version of this blog post can be found in Ariel’s book The Ultimate Guide to Music Publicity.
+Available for purchase now!

 The following is a guide for everything you need to know about music blog premieres.

 What a Music Blog Premiere Is:

 A premiere is offering a blog exclusive content (i.e. a track, music video, EP stream) in advance of its release.
 The music blog can host solely on their site for an agreed upon period of time (usually 24 hours).
 It can be an excellent tool which can be leveraged within a larger strategy.